Have you done much online shopping in the past?

 How was your experience?

-It seems like online shopping has become as common in the developed world as breathing and why not I say!
+It seems like online shopping has become as common in Australia as breathing and why not I say!

 You can usually get a better product for a cheaper price and all without leaving your house.

 You can even shop in your pyjamas or underwear (or not even that but we won’t go there 😉 ) and not have to worry about opening hours, traffic or parking.

 You can also easily source products that are not available in your local area, or even your country.

 We all know the likes of eBay or Amazon but did you know there is one online shopping site out there that is bigger than both of them combined?

 Yep, this is an online commerce giant that simply dwarfs everyone else.

 Furthermore, when the company behind it listed on the stock market, it was the biggest Initial Public Offering (a.k.a IPO) in history.